AdobeDocs/commerce-knowledge-base.en/help/support-tools/patches-available-in-qpt-tool/v1-1-47/admin-user-is-restricted-to-a-specific-website-and-cannot-sort-or-add-new-products.md

 <u>Actual results</u>:

 * *Case 1*: The restricted admin isn't able to sort products inside the available category.
-* *Case 2*: Restricted admin can sort products inside the available category, affecting the restricted stores.
+* *Case 2*: The restricted admin can sort products inside the available category, affecting the restricted stores.

 ## Apply the patch